Collection of harvested blueberries

 How to prune blueberries

-There’s nothing quite like the tangy flavour of a fresh blueberry and the best way to ensure a good crop of large, plump fruit is effective pruning.
-It’s also essential if you’re growing blueberries in a container and want to keep your blueberry plants at a manageable size.
-Here’s our step-by-step guide to pruning a blueberry bush…
+Blueberry bushes should be pruned every year to rejuvenate the plant and encourage a good crop of large, plump fruits.
+Pruning is also essential if you're growing blueberries in a container and want to keep your plants at a manageable size.
+Here, horticultural expert Mandy Bradshaw shares her step-by-step guide to pruning a blueberry plant.

 When to prune a blueberry bush